New Kung Fu Cult Master 2: Synopsis

-On the day of the wedding of Zhang Wuji and Zhou Zhiruo, Zhao Min forbids their marriage and shows Zhang Wuji a piece of hair from his godfather Xie Xun.
-Zhou Zhiruo attacks Zhao Min, but Zhang Wuji protects her.
-Zhang Wuji leaves with Zhao Min, and Zhou Zhiruo declares that her relationship with Zhang Wuji is ended forever.
-Zhao Min explains to Zhang Wuji that Zhou Zhiruo used Song Qingshu as a scapegoat in order to rise to become leader of the Emei Cult and that Zhou Zhiruo was the one who drugged him and took the two swords, which she interlocked to obtain the Nine Yin Manual, before locking Xie Xun in a dungeon.
+At Zhang Wuji and Zhou Zhiruo's wedding, Zhao Min shows up to disrupt the ceremony.
+Zhou Zhiruo attacks Zhao Min but Zhang Wuji stops her.
+When Zhang Wuji decides to leave with Zhao Min to find his godfather Xie Xun, Zhou Zhiruo declares the end of her relationship with Zhang Wuji.
+Zhao Min then explains that Zhou Zhiruo had used Song Qingshu as a scapegoat to become the Emei Sect's leader, and that she was the one who drugged him, stole the two weapons, and captured Xie Xun.